Some good birding sites in the Augusta area that are publicly accessible

 This Kennebec Land Trust property offers a nice stroll up a dirt road to the fields and shrubs on top of Surry Hill.
 Several unusual breeding birds nest here, including Eastern Towhees and Prairie Warbler, along with many woodland birds.
 There is also a network of trails through a variety of habitats and beautiful views from the top.
 Park on the right in a dirt parking area about 1/2 mile down Tom Surrey Road (across from Fayette Elementary school).

 The Cobbosseecontee Causeway at the south end of the lake (Cobbosseecontee Road) often has interesting birds in spring and fall migration.
 Parking along the road is very limited, be careful of passing cars when birding here.
 Early spring and mid-late fall can include waterfowl such as Ring-necked Ducks, Hooded Mergansers, and can include rare and unusual ducks.
-After water levels are lowered in the fall, migrating shorebirds including Greater Yellowlegs and others can be found on the extensive mud flats.
+After water levels are lowered in the fall, migrating shorebirds including Greater Yellowlegs and others may be found on the extensive mud flats.
 Fall migrating ducks can include both scaup species, Ruddy Duck, and occasional rare ducks such as a group of 8 Canvasbacks in Fall 2022.

 Historic Vaughan Woods in Hallowell contains popular hiking trails and stone-arch bridges over Vaughan Stream waterfalls.
 This 197-acre preserve is owned and maintained by the Vaughan Woods & Historic Homestead with a conservation easement held by the Kennebec Land Trust.
 Limited parking is available at the intersection of Litchfield Road and Middle Street, Hallowell.
 More parking is available behind Hall-Dale High School at 97 Maple Street in Farmingdale during non-school hours; the trailhead is on the west side of the tennis courts.
 Many migrant and resident woodland birds have been seen at the preserve, Pine and Black-throated Green Warblers are particularly abundant.
-Vaughan Woods is one of the most northerly locations of the Louisiana Waterthrush; please limit bird calls, as many local and regional birders seek it out early in the nesting season.
+Vaughan Woods is one of the most northerly locations of the Louisiana Waterthrush; please limit bird calls, as many birders seek it out early in the nesting season.

 Adjacent to Cony High School is the 175-acre Augusta Nature Education Center.
 There are nearly 5 miles of well-marked trails that surround Whitney Brook and pass through forest and meadows and by hillside granite quarries.
 The Center is bordered to the North by South Belfast Ave (Route 105) and to the South by Cony Street, where a small parking area can be found by the culvert (2 cars only–no parking on the City’s slab); or one can park at Cony High School and enter the trails from that side when school is not in session (can park any time to the left of the CATC building).
 The area is especially productive during spring migration and many migrant and breeding species have been seen there, including over a dozen warblers, Barred Owls, and many other woodland birds.